eclipse-vertx/vert.x/wsver-0002/core_manual_js.md

 ## Logging from a Verticle

-Each verticle is given its own logger.
-To get a reference to it invoke the `vertx.getLogger` function:
+Each verticle is given its own logger. :

-    var logger = vertx.getLogger;
+    var logger = vertx.logger;

     logger.info("I am logging something");